gabe0000/susnet/BuildFiles/Security/Hardening-Plan.md

 - Ensure secrets are not committed to git (only env templates with comments).

 ## Service Exposure
-- Bind susnet-api to 127.0.0.1 and front with a proxy/auth (or firewall if LAN-only).
-Current: 0.0.0.0:8088.
+- susnet-api: still on 0.0.0.0:8088; systemd hardened (NoNewPrivileges, ProtectSystem=full, ProtectHome=read-only, PrivateTmp, RestrictAddressFamilies).
+Next: bind to 127.0.0.1 + proxy/auth or firewall if LAN-only.
-- Keep AMI on 127.0.0.1 (already set).
+- AMI on 127.0.0.1 (keep).
 Manager users should be least-privilege per role (UI vs monitor).
 - Restrict SSH: key-only auth, fail2ban, and limit to trusted subnets if possible.

 ## Systemd Hardening (susnet-api)